RETURNING CAMPERS: registration begins January 15th at 7pm

 At Opequon, only 9-13 year olds may attend for one week sessions.

-Catoctin one week sessions are new and for 9 and 10 year olds only!
+Catoctin one week sessions are for 9 and 10 year olds only!

 Drop Off and Pick Up Times For Shiloh, Opequon and Catoctin